pptacher/web_scraper/paris.fr/README.md

 # book an appointment for id renewal.
 You live in Paris and need to have your ID card or passport issued.
 You will have to go to the site [paris.fr](https://teleservices.paris.fr/rdvtitres/jsp/site/Portal.jsp?page=appointmenttitresearch#).
-Currently, due to high demand, it can be very hard to get a slot (cf. this article [bfm](https://www.bfmtv.com/paris/carte-d-identite-passeport-embouteillage-a-paris-et-en-ile-de-france-pour-obtenir-un-rendez-vous_AV-202203300255.html)).
+Currently, due to high demand (as claimed by the relevant authorities), it can be very hard to get an appointment in city hall to start the ID issuing process (cf. this article [bfm](https://www.bfmtv.com/paris/carte-d-identite-passeport-embouteillage-a-paris-et-en-ile-de-france-pour-obtenir-un-rendez-vous_AV-202203300255.html)).
 This simple python script can help you get any appointment as soon as it becomes available, within usually just a couple of minutes if you are lucky enough.

 ## Usage